-Various technical projects are available to improve the AITC's reusable balloon platform to increase its reliability in the field.
-A range of project timescales are available, suitable for a variety of student levels.
-For example, we will soon need to implement a remote cutdown system fro early termination of flights via a radio signal from the ground; also we wish to develop a backup tracking system that sends landing site data to flight teams via the internet and SMS, in the event of a radio system failure.
+Various technical projects are available to improve the AITC's reusable balloon platform and increase its reliability in the field.
+A range of project timescales are available to suit a variety of student levels.
+One example is our desire to implement a remote cutdown system for early termination of flights via a radio signal from the ground.
+Students generally get to participate in balloon launches and test their work on a real flight.

 Students with software and/or electronics experience would make good candidates for these projects.
 Most of our existing flight hardware is based on low-cost platforms such as Raspberry Pi computers and Arduino microcontrollers, although student are free to explore other options.